Is Tunisia Safe to Visit? 9 Travel Safety Tips

 • Avoid buffet food that has been standing for some time

-• Squat toilets are common.
+• Squat toilets are common

 Transport safety in Tunisia

-Stay safe in the outdoors of Tunisia
+Staying safe outdoors in Tunisia

-Dehydration is the major danger when taking part in activities and sports in Tunisia.
+Dehydration is the biggest danger when taking part in activities and sports in Tunisia.
 Carry water with you at all times and book excursions with accredited Tunisia Ministry of Tourism licensed guides who carry first aid kits and GPS.

 Travel Insurance